jkzorz/jkzorz.github.io/_posts/2019-07-04-Where-to-start.md

+---
+layout: post
+title: "Where to start?"
+date: 2019-06-05
+---

-It can be daunting to know where to start with your data analysis once you've received your likely huge amplicon sequencing dataset.
-Below I've divided the tutorials into categories based on what you may be looking to accomplish:
+It can be daunting to know where to start with your data analysis once you've received your (likely huge) amplicon sequencing dataset.
+Below I've divided the R tutorials into categories based on what you may be looking to accomplish:

 <h3>Data Visualization</h3>